-Site activity during the construction phase could give rise to noise that could be a nuisance for fauna who use the site.
-Best practice mitigation measures are included in Chapter 6 and Chapter 12 and the CEMP (Appendix 4-4) to minimise the potential negative effect of noise generated during the construction phase on biodiversity.
-The limited onsite noise activity generated by the Proposed Project during the operational phase will have an imperceptible negative effect on biodiversity.
+Site activity during the construction phase could give rise to noise that could be a nuisance for fauna who utilise the site.
+Best practice mitigation measures are included in Chapter 6 and Chapter 12 and the CEMP (Appendix 4-3) to minimise the potential negative effect of noise generated during the construction phase on biodiversity.
+The limited onsite noise activity generated by the Proposed Project during the operational phase will not have a significant effect on biodiversity.

-17.2.3 Birds
+17.2.2 Birds